Graduation and conferment

 Eligibility to be conferred and graduate

-Conferment is the process of the University legally granting your qualification.
-It's the final step before receiving your official qualification documentation and, if you would like to do so, attending a graduation ceremony.
+Conferment is the process of the University formally granting your qualification.
+It is the final step before you receive your official qualification documents and, if you choose, attend a graduation ceremony.

-To be eligible to have your qualification granted, a doctoral candidate must have:
+To be eligible to have your qualification granted, you must:

 Conferment of the degree